mintproject/dame_cli/docs/local_data.md

 The information needed to run the model is complete, and I can execute the model as follows:
 ```

 If you have multiples files.
-DAME is going to ask you which is the correct
+DAME will ask you to choose the correct one:

 ```
 $ dame run hand_v2_raster